phone

 Georgia O'Keeffe: The Ghost Ranch, just outside Santa Fe was the home, studio and inspiration for many of Georgia O'Keeffe's paintings.
 The 21,000 acres ranch is and museum is open to the public, where you will enjoy birding, walking and being inspired by this wonderful landscape.
 Favorite birds here: Woodhouse's Scrub Jay and the Broad-tailed Hummingbird.

-Lodging Choice: We will be staying for six nights at the beautiful Pueblo Bonita Inn, located close to the historic Santa Fe Plaza; a ten minute walk.
+Lodging Choice: We will be staying for six nights at the beautiful Pueblo Bonita Inn, located close to the historic Santa Fe Plaza; a 10-minute walk.
 Each room is a one-bedroom suite and decorated with beautiful southwest design in an historic adobe building.

 Preview Dinners: The Santa Fe Opera has wonderful pre-opera talks and dinners.
 For three nights, dinner will be at the opera restaurant and every night we will attend the opera pre-talk discussion.